 Absolute advantage vs comparative advantage: Economics forms a rich collective knowledge on how little resources are utilized by humans as they strive to survive in this competitive world.
 Theories and concepts in absolute and comparative advantage are very important in explaining various world economies.
 These have a huge impact on different countries and determine how nations engage in trade or business as they try to utilize their scarce resources to enjoy maximum profits in their economies.
 So what is the meaning of absolute and comparative advantage?
 Absolute advantage simply implies that an economic unit, firm or country is able to produce a certain commodity or product more efficiently with fewer production costs, quickly and of a higher standard than that of another competitor either locally or internationally.
 A country is said to have an absolute advantage over another if the number of a given commodity being produced is greater for the same amount of resources.
 The involved economic should, therefore, utilize its scarce resources on the production of commodities it best can produce.
 On the other hand, comparative takes the view of the firm, country or any other economic unit taking into consideration the cost of the foregone known as opportunity cost when determining between two products to be produced.
 A country or firm may thus have the ability to produce two goods but consideration on opportunity costs must be evaluated before production to ensure profits are realized.
 The differences between absolute and comparative advantage include:

-What is the Difference between absolute advantage and comparative advantage?
+So What is the Difference between absolute and comparative advantage?

 1. Absolute advantage considers the cost of a single commodity but comparative advantage analysis opportunity costs: